-The AgriCapture Climate-Friendly Rice Certification starts at the farm to guarantee rice cultivation is beneficial for farmers and our climate.
+AgriCapture’s verification of Climate-Friendly Rice starts at the farm to guarantee rice cultivation is beneficial for farmers and our climate.
 AgriCapture certifies farming practices and quantifies the environmental benefits on farms by examining farm records, collecting remote-sensing data, and identity preserving rice to your door.

 To meet AgriCapture’s Climate Friendly Rice Standard, rice must be cultivated in a way that: